kunaldeep799/Ping-Pong/README.md

 # Ping-Pong
 ## Key Features

-- Realistic and responsive UI.
+- Responsive
+- Simple And Easy

 ## Built With

 - HTML
 - CSS
+- JavaScript

 ## Demo

-Check out the live demo of the application at https://kunaldeep799.github.io/Music-Player/
+Check out the live demo of the application at https://kunaldeep799.github.io/Ping-Pong/